tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 In earlier classes, we have studied that anything which occupies space is called matter.
 Matter can be classified into solids, liquids and gases.
 In our daily life, we use water for drinking, petrol for vehicles, we inhale oxygen, stainless steel vessels for cooking, etc. Experiences tell us that behaviour of one material is not the same as that of another, which means that the physical and chemical properties are different for different materials.
 In order to understand this, we need to know the fundamental constituents of materials.

 When an object is divided repeatedly, the process of division could not be done beyond a certain stage in a similar way and we end up with a small speck.
 This small speck was defined as an atom.
 The word atom in Greek means 'without division or indivisible'.
 The size of an atom is very very small.
-For an example, the size of hydrogen atom (simplest among other atoms) is around $10^{-10}\mathrm{m}$.
+For an example, the size of hydrogen atom (simplest among other atoms) is around 10<sup>-10</sup> m.
 An American Physicist Richard P. Feynman said that if the size of an atom becomes the size of an apple, then the size of apple becomes the size of the earth as shown in Figure 9.1.
 Such a small entity is an atom.

 In this unit, we first discuss the theoretical models of atom to understand its structure.
 The Bohr atom model is more successful than J. J. Thomson and Rutherford atom models.
 It explained many unsolved issues in those days and also gave better understanding of chemistry.